google/horologist/docs/datalayer-helpers-guide.md

 2. Add the capabilities

-   Add a `wear.xml` file in the `res/raw` folder with the following content:
+   Add a `wear.xml` file in the `res/raw` folder with the following content.
+It needs to be `res/raw` folder due to https://issuetracker.google.com/issues/348688201

     ```xml
     <resources xmlns:tools="http://schemas.android.com/tools"